-The school budget presented is prepared by the principal in consultation with the school executive and the School Administrative Manager.
-Funds are allocated to priority areas identified In the School Strategic Plan.
-Funding in these priority areas ensures the delivery of high quality programs which support needs.
+The school holds its financial meeting on a regular basis.
+The school budget presented is prepared by the principal in consultation with school executive and the School Administrative Manager.
+Funds are allocated to priority areas identified in the School Improvement Plan.
+Funding in these priority areas ensures the delivery of high quality programs which support individual needs.